Build a better mobility fintech startup – TechCrunch

-Kevin Bennett started his auto financing company in 2016.
-It started as MotoRefi, and rebranded in early 2022 to Caribou.
+QED incubated this auto financing company in 2016 and Kevin Bennett became CEO in 2018 and soon after raised its first seed round.
+It started as MotoRefi, and rebranded in November 2021 to Caribou.
 But the mission remains: Transforming consumers’ financial relationship with their cars.
 Since the founding, Bennett has raised $74 million for the company, including early angel funding from Rachel Holt.
 At the time, she was a rising executive in Uber — a post she left in 2020 when she co-founded Construct Capital.
 Hear how Bennett pitched early investors, and what investors like Holt can provide to mobility companies.

 This event opens on May 4 at 11:30 am PT / 2:30 pm ET with networking and pitch practice submissions.
 The interview begins at 12 pm PT followed by the TCL Pitch Practice at 12:30 pm PT.
 Register here for free.